What is the exact title of your role?

 Fundraising & Donor Development Officer.
 It essentially means I have the pleasure of raising funds for Epilepsy Queensland.

 Where do you currently work & how long have you been working there?

-Where else have you worked, studied or volunteered in your life?
+Where else have you worked in your life?

 What do you love about your job?

 It is a cliché but I’ve remained in the not for profit sector including working at Epilepsy Queensland and I actually like giving back to the community and trying to make a difference for people in need.
 I am an extrovert so I love meeting all of the amazing people who host events and fundraise for Epilepsy Queensland.

 I have Scottish heritage so one day I’d like to visit Scotland, Ireland and England.
 Some of my family members went to the effort of developing a family tree and produced a book of our linage back to land owners from Scotland, which is very cool to read.
 Being able to trace my ancestry to a particular part of Scotland and then visit this area would be brilliant.

 I just love Thai food.
 However, a good old-fashioned roast dinner has always been a love for me too.